deepanshs/csdmpy/docs/examples/2D{1}-datasets/astronomy.rst

 Here, the variable ``bubble_nebula`` is an instance of the :ref:`csdm_api` class.
-From the data structure, one finds two dimensions, labeled as *Right Ascension* and *Declination*, and a single one-component dependent variable named as *Bubble Nebula, 656nm*.
+From the data structure, one finds two dimensions, labeled as *Right Ascension* and *Declination*, and one single-component dependent variable named *Bubble Nebula, 656nm*.

 Let's get the tuples of the dimension and dependent variable instances from